Salomon Adv Skin 12 Running Hydration Vest Review

 How We Tested

-We've owned and extensively run in the Salomon Adv Skin 12 running vest since February 2020.
-Since the newest model was released in 2023, we’ve run in it almost exclusively for the past year.
+We've owned and extensively run in versions of the Salomon Adv Skin 12 running vest since February 2020.
+Since the newest model was released early in 2025, we’ve run in it almost exclusively for the past three months.

 We typically take it on runs longer than 2 hours, especially if there’s no access to water, and on shorter runs when the weather is changing and unpredictable.

-Collectively, we’ve carried it up long trails and down long, hot dirt roads back into town from the foothills.
-We’ve taken it across expansive high-elevation mountain ridgelines in the Rocky mountains.
+Collectively, we’ve carried it up long trails and down long, hot roads back into town.
+We’ve taken it across expansive mountain ridgelines in the White Mountains.

-It’s seen on and off-trail use.
-It's there with us for a long run and shorter training trips.
+It’s seen on- and off-trail use.
+It's there with us for long runs and shorter training trips.

 We’ve rarely washed it, using it repeatedly and only rinsing it when the salt marks build up.
 We’ve forgotten it closed up in bins after days of long summer runs, scrambles, and hikes, and buried in a pile of other running gear.

-Salomon updated this running vest for 2023, including a name change to the Salomon Adv Skin 12 Set (to indicate it comes with included soft flasks).
-This review reflects our experience with both the newer and older model, what has changed, and what improvements we’ve seen.
+Salomon updated this running vest for 2023 and 2025.
+This review reflects our experience with both the newer and older models, what has changed, and what improvements we’ve seen.

 What We Liked

-• Uses a unique Quicklink bungee system instead of the standard sternum strap.
-The Quicklink allows more stretch, and more evenly contours to different body types.
+Uses a unique Quicklink bungee system instead of the standard sternum strap.
+The Quicklink allows some stretch, and more evenly contours to different body types.

 Adjustable Fit and Comfort